HauserGroup/PsyModTraining/02.ExperimentalData_rf/README.md

     - why those metrics, what information can i get?
     - Since I use optuna to choose hyperparameters, when optimizing, it considers the mean value of all receptors.
 Different receptors may have different the best hyperparameters.
 Therefore, I choose to build the model only for 5-HT6 (c).

+## b'.
+Real Value Random Forest Threshold
+Almost the same as b
+- 2. Training
+    - Methods introduction:
+        - Multioutput Random Forest Regression
+        - Nested CV
+        - Optuna

+    - Multioutput Random Forest Regression  + Nested CV
+        - 5-fold for both inner and outer cv
+        - model train on real value but evaluation is based on the accuracy of predicting labels.
+Transform the predicted values to bits based on threshold
+        - optuna optimization is based on hamming loss of each cv fold
+        - optimize threshold

+- 3. Evaluation
+    - hamming loss but transformed the values to labels based on threshold

+- 4. Questions
+    - how to set the range of threshold?
+    - compare results to multilabel

 ## c.Random Forest Classification - 5-HT6
 steps: